diku-dk/futhark/docs/language-reference.rst

 .............

 Create an array containing the indicated elements.
 Each element must have the same type and shape.
-At least one element must be provided - empty arrays must be constructed with the ``empty`` construct.
-This restriction is due to limited type inference in the Futhark compiler, and will hopefully be fixed in the future.

 ``x..y...z``
 ..............